dart-lang/site-www/src/content/language/concurrency.md

 lead to complicated code.

 Instead of threads, all Dart code runs inside isolates.

-Using isolates, your Dart code can perform multiple independent tasks at once.
+Using isolates, your Dart code can perform multiple independent tasks at once, using additional processor cores if they're available.
 Isolates are like threads or processes, but each isolate has its own memory and a single thread running an event loop.

 Each isolate has its own global fields, ensuring that none of the state in an isolate is accessible